MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-release-notes.md

 - For a list of other Azure Stack issues fixed in this release, see [this section](../operator/azure-stack-release-notes-1904.md#fixes) of the Azure Stack release notes.
 - For a list of known issues, see [this article](../operator/azure-stack-release-notes-known-issues-1904.md).
-- Note that [available Azure Stack hotfixes](../operator/azure-stack-release-notes-1904.md#hotfixes) are not applicable to the Azure Stack ASDK.
+- Note that [available Azure Stack hotfixes](../operator/azure-stack-release-notes-1904.md#hotfixes) aren't applicable to the Azure Stack ASDK.